Design Philosophy

 6. Modules Are Independent

-When deciding whether a feature should be on-chain or off-chain, apply this test:
+When deciding whether something should be on-chain or off-chain, apply this test:

 Examples